Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Astronaut Sam Bell is ready to go after 3 years of his service at a station built on Moon.
 All these years, he had a feeling that something is seriously wrong with the way things work around here.
 The communication is always one way, which means that he can never communicate back to Earth.
 All he wants is to go back to his life.
 As his stint nears its end, though, he stumbles upon a sinister truth, compelling him to question his own identity.
 Is he the person he thinks he is?
 What’s going on here?

 The first half raises more questions than answering.
-Second half is when you begin getting some concrete answers.
+The second half is when you begin getting some concrete answers.
 The first few minutes might bore you.
 Once it gets going, though.
 It never lets up.

 If you’re looking for an indie movie like Ex Machina, Moon should be right up your ally.